The Quantum Formalism Revisited: Canonical Classical Mechanics and Quantum Mechanics in Comparison

 \subsection{Structural elements of classical and quantum mechanics – contrasted in tabular form}

-At the example of the simple model system ``point mass in the {\scshape Euclid}ean line $\R$'' for a particle with mass $m>0$, but ``practically'' without spatial extent (and spin), moving rectilinearly at (variable) speed much smaller than that of light in vaccum. \begin{small}
+It is sufficient and convenient to consider the simple model system ``point mass in the {\scshape Euclid}ean line $\R$'' for a particle with mass $m>0$, but ``practically'' without spatial extent (and spin), moving rectilinearly at (variable) speed much smaller than that of light in vaccum. \begin{small}

 \end{small}